 Prepare the equineA favorite technique of experienced equine handlers is to use a halter as pictured above.
-If you are right-handed, grasp the halter with your left [no-glossary]hand[no-glossary] and carefully insert your thumb in the corner of the animal's mouth.
+If you are right-handed, grasp the halter with your left hand and carefully insert your thumb in the corner of the animal's mouth.
 Gently pull the corner of the mouth back to create a space for the insertion of the syringe.

 Administer the doseInsert the prepared syringe into the animal's mouth and toward the back of the tongue.
 Depress the plunger to administer the medication.
 Some equines will immediately put their head down and spit out the medication, so we recommend that you hold the head elevated with the halter for 10-15 seconds after administering the medication.

 If you want to learn more details about horse parasites and their treatment, we recommend the annually updated Equine Parasites Control Guidelines.